 Contact history (such as correspondence and meeting notes)

 Your personal information is provided to us by you as part of the application process and/or by students as they enrol onto their chosen programme, and is necessary for us to protect the health and wellbeing of our students and support their learning and development.
-Failure to supply such information may mean that we are unable to enrol a student onto a course at any Trafford College Group College.
+Failure to supply such information may mean that we are unable to enrol a student onto a course at any Trafford and Stockport College Group College.

 Why do we collect and use your information?